dylancashman/specmetric/README.md

 Package to generate visualizations from computational data.

-Supplemental Material 2024 CHI Submission ID 6165
+Supplemental Material 2024 VIS Submission ID 1556

 Will be open sourced once this corresponding work is published.